battleship2/battleship2.0-client/README.md

 ## Launch
 From the project's root directory, type the following commands:

-1. `npm install` -> Install the required dependencies
+1. `npm install` -> Install the required NPM dependencies
+1. `bower install` -> Install the required Bower dependencies
 2. `gulp` or `npm start` -> Start the project

 ## Tests, Bugs & Contributions